 Kneeling Back Rotation Stretch

 The Kneeling Back Rotation Stretch is a mobility-focused exercise designed to increase rotation in the upper back while minimizing movement in the hips and lower spine.
-This makes it especially useful for improving posture, spinal control, and rotational range of motion.
+From a stable kneeling position, the movement isolates thoracic rotation and encourages controlled, intentional movement through the upper back.

-The kneeling back rotation stretch fits well into warm-ups, cooldowns, and recovery sessions.
-It’s commonly used before upper-body or rotational workouts and is suitable for most fitness levels due to its low impact and adjustable range of motion.
+This stretch fits well into warm-ups, cooldowns, and recovery sessions.
+It is commonly used before upper-body or rotational workouts and is suitable for most fitness levels due to its low impact and adjustable range of motion.
+Consistent practice improves posture, spinal control, and rotational freedom throughout the upper back.

 - Begin on all fours with your hands placed directly under your shoulders and knees under your hips, maintaining a neutral spine position.